 Also See: All Details related to RBI

-Indian Banks’ Association or IBA is a representative body which manages the banking operations in India.
-In other words, IBA is the term given to the – “Association of Indian banks and financial institutions”.
+Indian Banks’ Association or IBA is a representative body that manages the banking operations in India.
+In other words, IBA is the term given to the – “Association of Indian Banks and financial institutions”.
 It was established on 26th September 1946.

 Also Read: What is IBA?

-Take a look at Full Form of SBI with All Details
+Take a look at the Full Form of SBI with All Details

-IBPS also known as Institute of Banking Personnel and Selection, is a recruitment body / organisation which was established with an objective of recruiting the best eligible graduates in all the public sector banks (PSBs) in India, except SBI.
-SBI conducts a different examination altogether which is meant only for filling up the vacancies in SBI
+IBPS also known as the Institute of Banking Personnel and Selection is a recruitment body/organization which was established with the objective of recruiting the best eligible graduates in all the public sector banks (PSBs) in India, except SBI.
+SBI conducts a different examination altogether which is meant only for filling up the vacancies in SBI.

 Also Read: What is IBPS?

 NABARD stands for National Bank for Agricultural and Rural Development.
-It was formed on July 12, 1982 with its headquarters in Mumbai, Maharashtra.
-NABARD was established to promote the development of rural areas, to boost financial operations, and promote sustainable agriculture.
-It works on three main areas- Finance, Development and Supervision.
+It was formed on July 12, 1982, with its headquarters in Mumbai, Maharashtra.
+NABARD was established to promote the development of rural areas, boost financial operations, and promote sustainable agriculture.
+It works on three main areas- Finance, Development, and Supervision.

 Also See: What is SEBI?